It’s no secret that status pages are an effective way to keep your customers informed.

 What’s Great About Their Status Page?
 Their status page contains statuses of services and geographical regions.
 For example, there are separate dropdown menus for different continents, as well as the Middle East and Latin America/Caribbean.

+The categorization of these regions by continent/region makes navigation for users easier.
+Users can simply scroll to their region to see its current status.
 Under these menus are sections for scheduled maintenance as well as past incidents.
 These sections contain sufficient detail and make it easy for users to understand the event that has occurred or is planned.

 There is no subscribe option, but there is a button for support.

-Whilst the page is informative, it can be difficult to navigate once you scroll past the status dropdown menus.
-The list of past incidents is very content-heavy, and it takes a while to scroll all the way down.
+Whilst the page is informative, it can be difficult to navigate.
+The list of past incidents is very content-heavy.
 Since the button to look at extensive incident history is at the bottom, it can be inconvenient for users to navigate to.

 9. Segment